-While in the past, Finland would “shut down” over Juhannus, nowadays grocery stores are able to decide their own opening hours.
+While in the past, Finland would “shut down” over Juhannus, grocery stores can now decide their own opening hours nowadays.
 Many have chosen to stay open over the Midsummer holiday, albeit often with shorter opening hours than usual.
-That said, museums, the post office/service and also banks will be closed for at least Midsummer’s Eve.
-The roads will likely be busier than usual and public transport will be on an alternate schedule, so be sure to check your preferred journey planner before setting out.
+That said, museums, the post office/service, and banks will be closed for at least Midsummer’s Eve.
+The roads will likely be busier than usual, and public transport will be on an alternate schedule, so be sure to check your preferred journey planner before setting out.

 What to do at Juhannus

-Pictured on the left are sauna vihdat or vastat (if you’re in eastern Finland) typically made from birch twigs.
-These sauna whisks are used to promote blood flow by “massaging”, commonly on the back but don’t forget to wet them first.
-This also adds an aromatic effect to the sauna, enhancing the relaxation.
+Pictured on the left are sauna vihdat or vastat (if you’re in eastern Finland), typically made from birch twigs.
+These sauna whisks are used to promote blood flow by “massaging” commonly on the back but don’t forget to wet them first.
+This also adds an aromatic effect to the sauna, enhancing relaxation.